-Depar 5578 November 2019) tment of the Treasury al Revenue Service Annual Certification of for a Private School Exem (for use by organizations that or beginning to be the control of the control npt From Fede do not file Form 990 or ral Income Form 990-EZ) Тах OMB No. 1545-0047 Open to Public Inspection For IRS Use Only For th e period beginning July 1 2022 and ending) Ju ne 30 2023 1a that operates, supervises, and/or controls school(s).
-1b Employer is dentification number Fellowship Cl nurch Address (number and d street or P.O. box no., if mail is not delivered to str eet address) Room/suite 1 East Main Str eet City or town, state, a nd ZIP + 4 (If foreign address, list city or town, state or province, and country.
-Include postal code.) , Lamont, KS 6 6855 2a inization holding group exemption letter covering the e 2c.)
-If the organization in 1a holds an individual ex 2b Employer id dentification number Address (number and street or P.O. box no., if mail is not delivered to street address) Room/suite 26 2c Group exemption number (see instructions under Definitions) City or town, state, and ZIP + 4 (If foreign address, list city or town, state or province, and country.
+5578 November 2019) Annual Certification of for a Private School Exer Tay Op No. 1545-0047 en to Public nspection tment of the Treasury (for use by organizations that do not file Form 990 or r Form 990-EZ) For IR S Use Only Intern al Revenue Service ► Go to www.irs.gov/For m5578 for the latest inf formation. e period beginning July 1 2023 and ending 3 June 30 2024 1a that operates, supervises, and/or controls school (s).
+1b Employer identifica ition number Fellowship Ch street or P.O. box no., if mail is not delivered to st treet address) Room/suite East Main Str eet , nd ZIP + 4 (If foreign address, list city or town, stat e or province, and country.
+Include postal code.))
+Lamont, KS 6 2a 2a Name of central organization holding group exemption letter covering the school(s). (if same as 1a above, write "Same" and complete 2c.)
+If the organization in 1a holds an individual exemption letter, write "Not Applicable." ation number 2c Group exemption nu instructions under D City or town, state, and ZIP + 4 (If foreign address, list city or town, state or province, and country.
 Include postal code.)
-3a nore than one school, write "See Attached" and attac es, and employer identification numbers of the school 3b Employer is if any dentification number, Fellowship Cl nristian School Address (number and d street or P.O. box no., if mail is not delivered to str eet address) Room/suite Same City or town, state, a nd ZIP + 4 (If foreign address, list city or town, state or province, and country.
+3a ore than one school, write "See Attached" and atta ss, and employer identification numbers of the scho 3b Employer identification if any ntion number, Fellowship Ch rristian School Address (number and street or P.O. box no., if mail is not delivered to st treet address) Room/suite Same City or town, state, a nd ZIP + 4 (If foreign address, list city or town, stat e or province, and country.
 Include postal code.))
-Same I hereby certify that I am authorized to take official d the applicable requirements of sections 4.01 through Talp h Angeler Ralph Winzele r, Superintende nt 9/26/23 · (Signature) (Type or pr int name and title.)
-(Date) For F Paperwork Reduct ion Act Notice, see instructions.
+Same Under penalties of perjury, I hereby certify that I am authorized to take official action on behalf of the above school(s) and that to the best of my knowledge and belief the school(s) has (have) satisfied the applicable requirements of sections 4.01 through 4.05 of Rev. Proc.
+75-50, 1975-2 C.B.
+587, for the period covered by this certification.
+Kalp h ariziler Ralph Winzele r, Superintende ent 9/26/24 (Signature) (Type or pri int name and title.)
+(Date) For F Paperwork Reduct on Act Notice, see instructions.
 Cat.
-No. 42658A Form 5578 (Rev. 11-2019)
+No. 42658A Form 5 578 (Rev. 11-2019)